PrincetonUniversity/hpc_beginning_workshop/README.md

 # Getting Started with the HPC Clusters

 ## About
-This is the Github Repo for the PiCSciE workshop *Getting Started with the HPC Clusters*.
-This workshop builds on the lessons presented in the *Intro to the Linux Command Line* workshop.
+This is the Github Repo for the PiCSciE workshop **Getting Started with the HPC Clusters** at Princeton.
+This workshop builds on the lessons presented in the **Intro to the Linux Command Line** workshop.

 <!--
 You can find the page, presentation and examples either in the [src/](src/) folder